 "Dog Fancy" doesn't necessarily mean fancy dogs but its origin defined purebred dogs - and the people who love them.

-When the professor who frequently visits TheDogPlace asked to define "the dog fancy" as it might relate to career choices for his students, we were amazed to find no definition for such an important segment of society.
+When the economics professor asked us define "the dog fancy" our researchers were amazed to find no definition for such an important segment of society.
 So we wrote one for him.

 The dog fancy is comprised of professionals and hobbyists who are invested in the sport of showing dogs in judged competitions.

 Those competitive events range from traditional dog shows (selection based on structure and breed type) to performance events such as Obedience, Agility, Field Trials, and a growing number of popular spectator events like Terrier Racing, Dog Dancing, Lure Coursing, Weight Pulling, etc.

 The Dog Show Fancy Includes: